Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 **BUT**

-Let's be honest: You will quickly need (at least):
+Let's be honest, you will quickly need (at least):

 - **a router**: for navigation
 - **a state manager**: centralize and manage your application state in a single source of truth (the application store)